Lapin0t/phd-manuscript/main/03_substitution.typ

 map data structure such as binary trees, which enjoy logarithmic time lookup and logarithmic size membership proofs.

-Although I like to imagine that my Coq development makes sound computational choices, I must admit that I have not yet been truly serious about efficiency.
+Although I like to imagine that my Rocq development makes sound computational choices, I must admit that I have not yet been truly serious about efficiency.
 But there is a more type-theoretical objection to lists and #nm[De Bruijn]
 indices: while all free monoid constructions are isomorphic (extensionally